HISTORY OF BRIDGES TO A BRIGHTER FUTURE

-History of Bridges to a Brighter Future to include all 14 Greenville County
+served by Bridges to a Brighter Future to include all 14 Greenville County

 A grant from the Jolley Foundation was awarded in 2005 to expand the program services to include “Saturday College,” providing year-round tutoring and academic support.
 In 2010, an anonymous donor provided a gift to create a formal college transition and retention component, “Crossing the Bridge.”
 With Crossing the Bridge, Bridges to a Brighter Future now formally supports students from ninth grade through college graduation. in 2015, the four-week summer program was formally named “Bridges Foundations.”